WHAT TO DO IN NEW ZEALAND – EPIC ACTIVITIES

 The 185 Empty White Chairs are not to be missed.
 It’s a moving, stark reminder of the loss on that fateful day, and depending on when you go, the Christchurch Cathedral may or may not be repaired.
 As of 2017 is stands half destroyed.

 To get a better understanding of the earthquake and its effects, visit Quake City, also in CBD.

 There are plenty of undamaged areas to visit, too.
 Two highlights are the Cardboard Cathedral and the New Regent Street shopping area.
 Both are unique architecture and great photo opportunities.

-If you need a moment to get away from the traffic and hustle of the city, you must visit the Botanic Garden.
+If you need a moment to get away from the city’s traffic and hustle, you must visit the Botanic Garden.
 It is massive and contains gorgeous rose gardens.
 And if you’re looking to double up on your green zone experience, walk along the Avon River and see the memorial to those who perished in the earthquake.
 Both parks are right in the CBD.

 Recommended by Bren from Bren in the Road

-New Zealand has some of the most amazing coastlines in the world, which makes this place a mini heaven for surfers.
+New Zealand has some of the most amazing coastlines globally, making this place a mini heaven for surfers.
 There are all types of swells and breaks, and even some of the best beaches are uncrowded or even empty on some days.

 Do you have more tips for things to do in New Zealand?
 Let us know about the best places to visit in New Zealand and share your recommendations with us.